7 questions we have about bombings in New York and New Jersey

 Is Rahami affiliated with a terror group?

-A handwritten note found next to the pressure cooker is said to have contained ramblings, including references to previous terrorists, such as the Boston Marathon bombers.
+A notebook found in Rahami's possession when he was taken into custody contained ramblings, including references to previous terrorists, such as the Boston Marathon bombers, and Yemeni-American cleric Anwar al-Awlaki, who was a spokesman for al Qaeda in the Arabian Peninsula before a CIA drone strike killed him in 2011.

 Rahami was born in Afghanistan and traveled home often -- common for immigrant families.
-He is married to a woman from Pakistan.
+He is married to a woman from Pakistan, who was in the United States recently but left just before the bombings.

 Investigators will be looking into his travels to both countries -- especially to areas recognized as Taliban and al Qaeda strongholds -- to see if he was radicalized abroad.

-As for ISIS -- which claimed the Minnesota mall stabbings over the weekend -- the group is less prominent in these countries than terrorist groups such as Pakistan's Tehreek-i Taliban, the Afghan Taliban and al Qaeda.
+ISIS -- which claimed the Minnesota mall stabbings over the weekend -- is less prominent in these countries than terrorist groups such as Pakistan's Tehreek-i Taliban, the Afghan Taliban and al Qaeda.

 ISIS first appeared in Afghanistan in 2015 -- after Rahami's last visit -- but has been calling for lone wolf attacks in the West.